 Hibernacula may be created within ecological areas as an efficient way of using up materials already on site whilst also improving habitat.
 Hibernacula are where reptiles and great crested newts live throughout the winter, when they are vulnerable to cold temperatures, and must be constructed with key design features to provide suitable conditions throughout the winter.

 Bird nesting boxes are often recommended as enhancements on any site to provide more opportunities for nesting birds.
 Two of the most common nest box types are circle-fronted boxes, favoured by species such as Tits and Wrens, and open-fronted boxes, commonly used by Robins and other small birds.
-There are many more types of nest boxes if a site requires specific-species enhancement and our ecological technicians are able to correctly erect any boxes on site.

 For barn owls, a barn owl nesting box may also be erected on site at a minimum height of 3m in an open building, on a mature tree with a clear entrance or on a pole.
 Our team can help to select the most appropriate location for a barn owl nesting box and install it on site to meet any planning requirements.